Tencent/TNN/doc/cn/user/convert.md

                         the tensorflow model's output name. e.g. -on output_name1 output_name2
   -o OUTPUT_DIR         the output tnn directory
-  -v v1.0               the version for model -optimize             optimize the model
+  -v v1.0               the version for model -optimize             If the model has fixed input shape, use this option to optimize the model for speed.
+On the other hand, if the model has dynamic input shape, dont use this option.
+It may cause warong result
-  -half                 optimize the model
-  -align                align the onnx model with tnn model -input_file INPUT_FILE_PATH
+  -half                 save the mode using half -align                align the onnx model with tnn model -input_file INPUT_FILE_PATH
                         the input file path which contains the input data for the inference model.